![]() |

 of otherwise straightforward manuscripts: words written backward,

-or with the vowels replaced by dots."
 "In a well-known text on medieval paleography, list members

 [of the Voynich list server] have found embellishments of letters